The Koshas: The 5 Layers of the Being

-Ahhh, the Anadamaya Kosha, aka the BLISS body!
+Ahhh, the Anandamaya Kosha, aka the BLISS body!
 It is the kosha closest to the underlying field of Source energy, where we experience greater bliss and deeper spiritual connection.
-The Anadamaya kosher is the soul, the spiritual self, where we access higher spiritual knowledge and divine truth.
+The Anandamaya kosha is the soul, the spiritual self, where we access higher spiritual knowledge and divine truth.
 It contains the storehouse of information about the structure and workings of the Universe, and is home to the angelic realms of higher planes.

 The bliss body is your true, natural state of existence.
 (Yes, we are actually made of bliss, love, ecstasy, and goodness!)